zilliztech/zdoc/reference/api/python/python/Model/Model-OpenAIEmbeddingFunction/OpenAIEmbeddingFunction-__call__.md

 # __call__()

-This operation allows the [OpenAIEmbeddingFunction](./Model-OpenAIEmbeddingFunction) class to be called like a function.
-When an instance of OpenAIEmbeddingFunction is called, it will actually run the code within the ____call()____ method.
+This operation in [OpenAIEmbeddingFunction](./Model-OpenAIEmbeddingFunction) takes a list of text strings and directly encodes them into vector embeddings.

 The ____call__()__ method of OpenAIEmbeddingFunction shares the same functionality as [encode_documents()](./OpenAIEmbeddingFunction-encode_documents) and [encode_queries()](./OpenAIEmbeddingFunction-encode_queries).